aaronbi/letters/README.md

 ## Usage

-a file written in letters can be executed using letters.py
+a file written in Letters can be executed using letters.py
 >python3 letters.py (file_name)